App aims to improve accessibility for visually impaired

 "The settings are such that you turn on the phone and the app starts.
 You can't get out of it unless you go through a sort of unlock feature to do so," explained Kemp.

-At 150 pounds, the app is more expensive than most apps but Kemp said the price includes support for the app.
+At 150 pounds ($230), the app is more expensive than most apps but Kemp said the price includes support for the app.

 "You get a help line, which will set up your contacts for you if you want and even come and train you, so there's a big support mechanism around it," he said.